Rado's theorem for rings and modules: Introduction

-In order to study partition regularity over more general rings, in \cite{BDHL} the following definition was introduced.
-A ring $R$ is called a \emph{Rado ring} if the generalised columns condition is equivalent to partition regularity for all matrices $\mathbf{A}$ with entries in $R$.
-It follows from Theorem B that any domain is a Rado ring.
+In \cite[Theorem 2.4]{BDHL} it is shown that if a matrix $\mathbf{A}$ over an arbitrary ring satisfies the generalised columns condition, then the system of equations $\mathbf{A}\mathbf{x}=\mathbf{0}$ is partition regular over $R$.
+However, this condition is in general \emph{not necessary}, e.g.\ when $R=\prod_{i=1}^{\infty} {\Z}/4{\Z}$.
+A ring $R$ is called a \emph{Rado ring} if the generalised columns condition is equivalent to partition regularity for all matrices with entries in $R$.
+It follows from Theorem \ref{mainthmB} that every integral domain is a Rado ring.
 Non-examples of Rado rings have been scarce.
 In fact, the only previously known example of a non-Rado ring comes from \cite[Theorem 3.5]{BDHL}, where it is shown that the ring $R=\prod_{i=1}^{\infty} {\Z}/n{\Z}$ is a Rado ring if and only if $n$ is squarefree.
 This example is a bit unsatisfactory since the ring in question is not noetherian.
-In Theorem \ref{thm:Radonoeth} we classify all noetherian Rado rings and in particular prove that all reduced (i.e., without nonzero nilpotents) noetherian rings are Rado.
+In Theorem \ref{thm:Radonoeth} we classify all noetherian Rado rings and in particular prove that all reduced (i.e.\ without nonzero nilpotents) noetherian rings are Rado.
 We also show that the ring $R=(\Z/p^2\Z)[X]$ is not a Rado ring.